chrtsam/cards-web-api/README.md

 http://localhost:8080/swagger-ui/index.html
 ```

-### Run the project from a container
-TODO

 ## Future work
 - Fully support HATEOAS
 - Implement PACTH endpoint for updates
 - Add unit tests
 - Add more integration tests
-- Increase the operators support in the search
-- Containarize the application, so no need of java and maven depndencies are needed
 - Improve indexing (maybe some database design changes)
 - Improve Documentation
 - Version resources by using ETags